greenmg2003/osu-mg-reload/README.md

 You may want to jump to [skin preview](#-media-latest-version-)

-Please consider taking it for free, credits me if you want to reuse some of my Gacha Club elements ^^

 Status: Project is currently active again, and **there will be** more updates soon.
 Thank you for all of your support!

 [Stability Status]: As of now, the project is stable.
 There is [the post exposing the hatred towards this project](https://github.com/greenmg2003/osu-mg-reload/blob/main/30-01-2025-serious-report.md).